 Exploring Albania: Gjirokaster and our last day spent in Berat

 The opportunity to observe the pools stands at around a 30 second walk from the car park, so no excuses, not even a torrential downpour.
 Afterwards?
-Of course there’s the Blue Eye restaurant to retire to for a Kosovian beer.
+Of course there’s the Blue Eye restaurant to retire to for a Kosovan beer.

-Full from some yummy home made chips and beers (with a cheeky World Cup viewing to go with it) we were ready to get to our next destination, Hotel Luxury (you can imagine how eager we were considering we were soaked).
+Full from some yummy home made chips and beers (with a cheeky World Cup viewing to go with it) we were ready to get to our next destination, Hotel Luxury (You can imagine how eager we were considering we were soaked).

-Here’s where the adventure begun.
+Here’s where the adventure began.